krlan2789/lan-notes-web/content/notes/reverse-proxy-with-cloudflare.md

 - Issues:

-    - User IP blocked by ISP in some API endpoint
+    - User IP blocked by ISP in some API endpoint.
-    - Too many request (HTTP Code 429)
+    - Too many request (HTTP Code 429).

 ## 1.1.
 Before using CloudFlare

 - Breakdown:

-    1. domain.com: DNS -> Server IP (directly)
+    1. domain.com: DNS -> Server IP (directly).
-    2. Server IP: as Public IP (exposed to the internet)
+    2. Server IP: as Public IP (exposed to the internet).
-    3. Nginx: as reverse proxy, SSL terminator, and request router
+    3. Nginx: as reverse proxy, SSL terminator, and request router.
-    4. Web Instance: CodeIgniter app / Website
+    4. Web Instance: Web App / API.
-    5. Persistence: Database or Storage
+    5. Persistence: Database or Storage.

 - SSL Management:

-    - Create SSL Certificate directly in Server
+    - Create SSL Certificate directly in Server.
-    - Add certificate and private key on Server (Nginx)
+    - Add certificate and private key on Server (Nginx).
-    - Renewal handle by AutoSSL/Certbot
+    - Renewal handle by AutoSSL/Certbot.

 - Trade-off:
-    - Server IP exposed to public, directly accessed by User
+    - Server IP exposed to public, directly accessed by User.
-    - Vulnerable to IP blocks
+    - Vulnerable to IP blocks.

 ## 1.2.
 After using CloudFlare

 - Breakdown:

-    1. domain.com: DNS -> CloudFlare IP
+    1. domain.com: DNS -> CloudFlare IP.
-    2. Cloudflare Edge IP: as Public IP (exposed to the internet)
+    2. Cloudflare Edge IP: as Public IP (exposed to the internet).
-    3. CloudFlare Proxy: a reverse proxy, SSL terminator
+    3. CloudFlare Proxy: a reverse proxy, SSL terminator.
-    4. Server IP: receive request from CloudFlare, not directly from User
+    4. Server IP: receive request from CloudFlare, not directly from User.
-    5. Nginx: only receive request from CloudFlare and request router
+    5. Nginx: only receive request from CloudFlare and as request router.
-    6. Web Instance: CodeIgniter app / Website
+    6. Web Instance: Web App / API.
-    7. Persistence: Database or Storage
+    7. Persistence: Database or Storage.

 - SSL Management:

-    - Create SSL Certificate in Cloudflare dashboard
+    - Create SSL Certificate in Cloudflare dashboard.
-    - Install the certificate and private key on Server (Nginx)
+    - Install the certificate and private key on Server (Nginx).
-    - Set SSL mode to Full (Strict) in Cloudflare
+    - Set SSL mode to Full (Strict) in Cloudflare.
-    - Renewal handle by CloudFlare
+    - Renewal handle by CloudFlare.

 - Trade-off:
-	- Latency might increase (can resolve by using CloudFlare Edge Caching for static assets)
+	- Latency might increase (can resolve by using CloudFlare Edge Caching for static assets).
-	- More system configuration and monitoring
+	- More system configuration and monitoring.

 ## 1.3.
 Summary

-- Summary:

-	- Cloudflare hides Server IP, adds DDoS/WAF protection, and edge caching.
+- Cloudflare hides Server IP, adds DDoS protection, and edge caching.
-	- Handle SSL Certificate registration and/or renewal
+- Handle SSL Certificate registration and/or renewal.
 - Restrict incoming request to server only from Cloudflare.
 - Trade-offs:
-		- Small latency increase
+	- Small latency increase.
-		- More configuration/monitoring
+	- More configuration/monitoring.

 - Table